matplotlib/mplcairo/README.rst

 - ``draw_quad_mesh`` (not clear it's needed -- even the Agg backend just redirects to ``draw_path_collection``), ``draw_gouraud_triangle{,s}``.
 - ``copy_from_bbox``, ``restore_region``
-- Extra edges seem to be drawn for triangulations?
-See last plot of ``tripcolor_demo.py``.
 - xkcd-style plots fail because of the lack of the private ``_text2path``.

 Possible optimizations